abasiri/molokai/README.md

+Some minor fixes to color scheme such as class and define colors now match sublime text 2

+# Original Readme

-# Molokai Color Scheme for Vim
+## Molokai Color Scheme for Vim

 Molokai is a Vim port of the monokai theme for TextMate originally created by Wimer Hazenberg.